-Off the field the Boston Beef collected its eighth-straight Fan Club Award for the team with the largest fundraising effort, the largest in tournament history.
-The other major award-winners were JetBlue Airways CEO Dave Barger who picked up the Kim Trahan Fundraising Leadership Award for creativity, leadership and innovation for leading a company-wide fundraising effort over the last several years; Longtime participant Rob Young of Essex Junction, the winner of the Tommy Long Sportsmanship Award; and Belinda Davison of Essex, who heads up the tournament’s corporate sponsorship initiative, was inducted into the Little Fenway Hall of Fame.
+Off the field the Boston Beef collected its ninth-straight Fan Club Award for the team with the largest fundraising effort, one of several teams that each raised over $30,000.
+The other major award-winners were 15-year old Isaac Downs of Curse Lifted Generations and Essex Junction, one of the younger participants who picked up the Kim Trahan Fundraising Leadership Award for creativity, leadership and innovation; Billy Doyle of Waltham, Mass. and the Boston Beef, an original player, took home the Tommy Long Sportsmanship Award; and Hank Hayes of Essex, who heads up the tournament’s financial committee, was inducted into the Little Fenway Hall of Fame.